-USPS finds ‘no evidence’ of mail ballot fraud in case cited by top Republicans
+Postal Service finds no evidence of mail ballot fraud in Pa. case cited by top Republicans

 Representatives from Graham’s office did not respond to requests for comment.

-Inspector General agents visited the Erie County Courthouse to interview election officials and review ballots processed at the local post office.
+Agents of the inspector general visited the Erie County Courthouse to interview election officials and review ballots processed at the local post office.
 “Both the interview of the Erie County Election Supervisor and the physical examination of ballots produced no evidence of any backdated presidential election ballots at the Erie, PA Post Office,” the report states.

 On Nov.
 11, Project Veritas published a two-hour recording of Hopkins’s interview with investigators.
-Hopkins in that recording said he made “assumptions” based on overheard snippets of conversation, and said he never heard his supervisors utter the word “backdate.”
+Hopkins in that recording said he made “assumptions” based on overheard snippets of conversation and said he never heard his supervisors utter the word “backdate.”

 Hopkins and Project Veritas asserted that agents pressured the postal worker into backtracking.
 O’Keefe, in a statement on Wednesday, said agents “coerced and twisted Hopkins to water down his allegations.”
 The claims, however, are not supported by their recording.
-Hopkins did not respond directly to requests from The Post for comment.
+Hopkins did not respond directly to requests from The Washington Post for comment.

 Federal agents repeatedly reminded Hopkins that his cooperation was voluntary, the recording shows, and Hopkins agreed to sign a document stating that he was not coerced.